bzthin/bzthin.github.io/pages/technical/coding/algorithms/dynamic-programming.md

 call to the same state in top-down.
 Copy the logic from your function into the for-loop and change the function calls to accessing your array.

+## Recursive vs Iteration solution
+- Recursive solution is usually easier to understand and work with.
+However, they can be very space inefficient.
+- Iterative solution might make the code way more complex, but would be more space efficient.

+## Identifiable Patterns
+- 0/1 Knapsack
+- Unbounded Knapsack
+- Shortest Path (eg: Unique Paths I/II)
+- Fibonacci Sequence (eg: House Thief, Jump Game)
+- Longest Common Substring/Subsequeunce